 Here’s one of the nicer comments people left:

 “The “author” of this article is so fucking uneducated it’s ridiculous.
 If you knew anything about god damn nutrition and the human body you would know that eating a proper breakfast allows you to function like a normal human being, even if you wake up super early in the morning.
 For fucks sake, stop writing articles that solely satisfy your own opinion on what you should do first thing in the morning.
 I myself am living proof that eating breakfast is a valuable and practical thing to do.”

 Two days after publishing the article, over 5,000 people had shared it, and the consensus was that skipping breakfast was a bad idea and, more importantly, that the author (me) was a fucking idiot.

 Let’s get address the first part of this conversation.

 There’s been a boatload of studies published on both sides of the fence; people can experience significant weight loss whether they choose to skip breakfast entirely or if they’re an avid breakfast eater.
 My buddy, John Berardi points this out in a recent article.1 He highlights three studies that show if you’re looking to lose weight, it’s best to eat your largest meal for breakfast, two studies that say you should eat your largest meal for dinner, and two other studies that show no significant difference between eating your largest meal earlier in the day vs. later in day.

 Overall, if we’re looking at the massive body of observational research that exists, it seems that only one clear conclusion can be made: malnourished children should not skip breakfast.
 And that’s it.

-The US government and mainstream media have created strong cognitive biases surrounding the importance of breakfast.
+The US government and media have created strong cognitive biases surrounding the importance of breakfast.
 Over the past 20 years, how many commercials have you heard that called it The Most Important Meal of the Day?2

 A lot.
 A lot of commercials with really happy people who are surrounded by cute, animated animals as they eat breakfast and expound upon its virtues.